mozilla/remote-settings/README.rst

         --env TO_REVIEW_ENABLED=false \
         --env EDITOR_AUTH=<username:password, credentials available in 1Password> \
         --env REVIEWER_AUTH=<username:password, available in 1Password> \
-    remotesettings/tests integration-test
+    remotesettings/tests browser-test

-Because the integration tests are capable of running against environments with existing data, there are limitations to what they can do.
+Because the tests are capable of running against environments with existing data, there are limitations to what they can do.
 Examples:
  - Test server setup is global and may be skipped entirely against an existing server
  - All tests have access to the same bucket, collection, and users
  - Tests are not allowed to delete the bucket(s), collection(s) or users